Vermont Route 114: Route description

 VT 114 begins at an intersection with US 5 and VT 122 in the town of Lyndon in northern Caledonia County.
-US 5 heads south as Main Street through the incorporated village of Lyndonville and north as Lynburke Road toward Burke.
+US 5 heads south as Main Street through the unincorporated village of Lyndonville and north as Lynburke Road toward West Burke.
 VT 122 heads west along Stevens Loop toward a junction with Interstate 91 and the town of Wheelock.
 VT 114 heads northeast along East Burke Road.
 The highway begins just north of the Passumpsic River, crosses to the east side of the river, then crosses the East Branch of the river just to the south of the confluence of the East and West branches to form the main river.
 The highway follows the valley of the river to the west of Burke Mountain.
 VT 114 crosses the East Branch again before entering the town of Burke.
 In the hamlet of East Burke, the highway passes to the west of Burke Mountain Ski Area.
 VT 114 briefly passes through the Essex County town of East Haven, then through the town of Newark in Caledonia County, where the highway is known as Island Pond Road.

 VT 114 re-enters Essex County in the town of Brighton, where it is known as East Haven Road.
 Just after entering the town, the highway crosses the watershed divide between the source of the East Branch of the Passumpsic River and the source of Oswegatchie Brook.
 VT 114 follows the brook to its confluence with the Clyde River next to the highways junction with VT 105 (Charleston Road).
 The two highways head east along Charleston Road into the village of Island Pond, which lies at the northern end of the eponymous lake.
 The highways follow Derby Street and Cross Street to the center of town, where the routes split.
 VT 105 heads east along East Brighton Road and VT 114 heads northwest along Railroad Street and Norton Road parallel to a rail line and the Pherrins River.
 The highway meets the southern end of VT 111 just south of the Essex–Orleans county line, then continues north through the Orleans County town of Morgan.